hmslima/sambahsacompletegrammar/sambahsa.md

 orthography as in pronounce)* in order to make them fit to the language's rules.
 Other problem of a simple orthography is the little freedom for the creation of poetry and music.
-I am not saying that very simple auxiliary languages are ugly, since it's very subjective and a person with a crystalline voice and talent can create the best song of the world through the simplest and “ugliest” language.
+I am not saying that very simple auxiliary languages are ugly, since this is very subjective and a person with a crystalline voice and talent can create the best song of the world through the simplest and “ugliest” language.
 What I am saying is that it's paid a price for the excess of simplification, and the